event-engine/docs/docs/tutorial/intro.md

 #### Webserver
 Head over to `http://localhost:8080` to check if the containers are up and running.
-You should see a "It works" message.
+You should see a simple "It works" message.

 #### Swagger UI
 By default Event Engine exposes commands (we will learn more about them in a minute), events and queries via a message box endpoint.